Instructor - Electronic Engineering Technology

 Schedule: Mon - Fri; Evenings and Weekends as needed

 Full-time members of the faculty are professional educators who have the primary responsibility of fulfilling the Colleges’ mission, vision, values, strategic plan, President’s & Board of Trustees’ charges and educational philosophy, and primary goal of providing a quality education for all students attending the College.
 Faculty members are classified according to the ranks of Instructor, Assistant Professor, Associate Professor, and Professor.
 Faculty members are subject to Board policies, including academic freedom, and are also bound by its accompanying responsibilities.
 The relationship of the faculty member to the student is one of leader, teacher, adviser, mentor, and facilitator of learning.
-This position is intended to be in electronic engineering technology instruction.

 ESSENTIAL JOB FUNCTIONS